Mobilization 4 Mumia is fighting for Mumia Abu-Jamal's freedom and for his right to proper healthcare.

 None of the physical evidence supports the prosecution's case!
 Mumia did legally own a gun, not uncommon for anyone driving a cab in Philadelphia during that time.
 However, the police never tested his gun to see if it had been fired nor tested his hands to see if they had recently fired a gun.
 They bullet taken from Faulkner could not be matched to Mumia's gun.

 Four different witnesses claimed that they saw someone running from the scene.
-In 1995 at a post-conviction relief act hearing it was discovered that Faulkner had a drivers license for another person in his pocket when he was killed.
+In 1995 at a post-conviction relief act hearing it was discovered that Faulkner had a temporary drivers license for another person in his pocket when he was killed.
 The owner of that license, Arnold Howard, revealed at the hearing that though he was able to prove he was not there that night that he had loaned his license to a friend named Kenneth Freeman who was close with Billy Cook.

 Wakshul claimed that Mumia said, "I shot the motherfucker and I hope the motherfucker dies" while lying on the ground in the ER, unlike Bell, who claimed he said it while entering the hospital.
 Bray claimed that later while on a gurney Mumia confessed to him but in his story Mumia said, "I shot him and if you let me go I will kill all of you cops."
 The doctor who operated on both Mumia and Faulkner heard no confession and neither did any of the hospital staff.
 None of the officers corroborated each others stories.

-After the police officers came forward with a confession story a hospital guard named Priscilla Durham came forward and claimed she heard a confession as well but never alerted the police.
+After the police officers came forward with a confession story a hospital guard named Priscilla Durham came forward and claimed she heard a confession as well, but never alerted the police.
 She was interviewed by the prosecution and brought to trial.
 During the trial she claimed, for the first time, that she made a handwritten report about the confession the day after the shooting but only gave it to her superior officer.
 She somehow never mentioned this to the prosecution or the police despite being interviewed by both.
 During the trial the judge sent a police officer to the hospital who returned with a piece of paper that was not on hospital letterhead, was typed, and was not signed.
-This document was allowed to be submitted it as evidence over the objections of the defense.
+This document was allowed to be submitted as evidence over the objections of the defense.

 At the trial the defense tried to call Gary Wakshul after Mumia discovered his report claiming that "the male negro made no statements."
 The prosecution claimed that Wakshul was unavailable due to being on vacation.
 The judge refused to delay the trial and told Mumia and his attorney that they, "goofed."
 The defense would later learn that though Wakshul was technically on vacation he was instructed by the DA's office to stay at home incase he was called for trial, a fact that was hidden by the prosecutor.